 It is your responsibility as a student to be motivated and keep pace with assignments each week, Monday through Sunday.
 Each Learning Module is slightly different, with combinations of readings, listening examples, video examples, and other web resources.
 Learning Modules 3, 6, 8, and 10 each contain a unit test.
 Every module has a discussion assignment and a quiz.
-Please view the Course Summary Schedule below for more detailed information.
 Assignments will typically open at 12a.m. and end at 11:59 p.m.
 EST.